British Agricultural Revolution: Crop rotation

 Convertible husbandry was the alternation of a field between pasture and grain.
 Because nitrogen builds up slowly over time in pasture, ploughing up pasture and planting grains resulted in high yields for a few years.
 A big disadvantage of convertible husbandry was the hard work in breaking up pastures and difficulty in establishing them.
 The significance of convertible husbandry is that it introduced pasture into the rotation.

 The farmers in Flanders (in parts of France and current day Belgium) discovered a still more effective four-field crop rotation system, using turnips and clover (a legume) as forage crops to replace the three-year crop rotation fallow year.
 The four-field rotation system allowed farmers to restore soil fertility and restore some of the plant nutrients removed with the crops.
 Turnips first show up in the probate records in England as early as 1638 but were not widely used till about 1750.
 Fallow land was about 20% of the arable area in England in 1700 before turnips and clover were extensively grown in the 1830s.
 Guano and nitrates from South America were introduced in the mid-19th century, and fallow steadily declined to reach only about 4% in 1900.
 Ideally, wheat, barley, turnips and clover would be planted in that order in each field in successive years.
 The turnips helped keep the weeds down and were an excellent forage crop—ruminant animals could eat the tops and roots through a large part of the summer and winters.
 There was no need to let the soil lie fallow as clover would add nitrates (nitrogen-containing salts) back to the soil.
 The clover made excellent pasture and hay fields as well as green manure when it was ploughed under after one or two years.
 The addition of clover and turnips allowed more animals to be kept through the winter, which in turn produced more milk, cheese, meat and manure, which maintained soil fertility.

-The mix of crops also changed: the area under wheat rose by 1870 to 3.5 million acres (1.4m ha), barley to 2.25m acres (0.9m ha) and oats less dramatically to 2.75m acres (1.1m ha), while rye dwindled to 60,000 acre, less than a tenth of its late medieval peak.
-Grain yields benefited from new and better seed alongside improved rotation and fertility: wheat yields increased by a quarter in the 18th century and nearly half in the 19th, averaging 30 bushels per acre (2,080 kg/ha) by the 1890s.
+The mix of crops also changed: by 1870 the area under wheat rose to 3.5 e6acre, barley to 2.25 e6acre and oats less dramatically to 2.75 e6acre, while rye dwindled to 60,000 acre, less than a tenth of its late medieval peak.
+Grain yields benefitted from new and better seed alongside improved rotation and fertility: wheat yields increased by a quarter in the 18th century and nearly half in the 19th, averaging 30 bushels per acre (2,080 kg/ha) by the 1890s.